-Results in table 4.2 indicated that cost controls among manufacturing firms in Hargeisa Somalia was rated satisfactory and this was indicated by the overall mean of 2.79, implying that the owners of manufacturing firms in Hargeisa Somalia fairly manage their costs well.
-With respect to budget control; results indicated that budget control was rated high and this was indicated by the average mean (mean=2.86), implying that cost budgting is fairly done well by the Manufacturing firms in Hargeisa.
+Results in table 4.7 indicated that cost controls among manufacturing firm of G.B.K Group of Companies Limited was rated satisfactory and this was indicated by the overall mean of 2.79, implying that the owners of manufacturing firm of G.B.K Group of Companies Limited fairly manage their costs well.
+With respect to budget control; results indicated that budget control was rated high and this was indicated by the average mean (mean=2.86), implying that cost budgeting is fairly done well by the staff in G.B.K Group of Companies Limited.
 Results still indicated that there is effective budgeting of preliminary cost establishment (mean=3.28), there is effective budgetary planning for the materials required (mean=3.02), the day to day activities are effectively budgeted for (mean=2.91), there is an accountable budgetary framework (mean=2.88), the management teams usually okays the budgeting process (mean=2.81), there is effective budgeting at departmental levels (mean=2.74), however the manufacturing costs are not effectively determined before production (mean=2.36).

-With respect to cost allocation; results in table 4.2 indicated that six items were used to measure this construct and it was also rated satisfactory and this was indicated by the average mean of 2.80, implying that cost allocation is fairly carried out well among manufacturing firms in Hargeisa Somalia.
+With respect to cost allocation; results in table 4.7 indicated that six items were used to measure this construct and it was also rated satisfactory and this was indicated by the average mean of 2.80, implying that cost allocation is fairly carried out well among manufacturing firm of G.B.K Group of Companies Limited.
 The responses still show that; the management provide avenues and time schedule for the costs allocated (mean=3.34), there is a system for effective cost tracking for efficiency (mean=3.01), there is established stakeholder stance in cost allocation (mean=2.86), there is organization employ a steady and highly established cost allocation mechanism (mean=2.73), there is effective determination of unit cost at levels of operations (mean=2.66), the organizational status is sufficient for determining the direction of cost applications (mean=2.57), but however the management teams do not determine the efficiency and effectiveness of costs allocated (mean=2.48).

-With respect to cost monitoring; results in table 4.2 connoted that this was also measured using seven items (questions) and it was rated high (mean=2.75), implying there exists a good cost monitoring system among the manufacturing firms in Hargeisa Somalia.
-Still results indicated that; the management employees monitor the establishment of costs (mean=3.26), the organizations employee systems for effective cost control and operations (mean=2.86), the organizational members provide for the operational capacity (mean=2.81), the companies have effective cost monitoring teams in the organization (mean=2.77), there is effective cost control by management of this organization (mean=2.54), however there is no effective cost control monitoring in the organization (mean=2.41).
+With respect to cost monitoring; results in table 4.7 connoted that this was also measured using seven items (questions) and it was rated high (mean=2.75), implying there exists a good cost monitoring system among the manufacturing firm of G.B.K Group of Companies Limited.
+Still results indicated that; the management employees monitor the establishment of costs (mean=3.26), the organizations employee systems for effective cost control and operations (mean=2.86), the organizational members provide for the operational capacity (mean=2.81), the companies have effective cost monitoring teams in the organization (mean=2.77), there is effective assessment of cost requirements for the organizations (mean=2.60), there is effective cost control by management of this organization (mean=2.54), however there is no effective cost control monitoring in the organization (mean=2.41).

-4.3 Profitability
+4.4 Profitability

 Profitability is the dependent variable in this study and was broken into two constructs and these are; profitability (with five questions) and sales growth (with five items).
-Each of these questions was based on a four point Likert scale and respondents were asked to rate profitability by indicating the extent to which they agree or disagree with each question, their responses were analyzed using SPSS and summarized using means and standard deviations as indicated in tables 4.3;
+Each of these questions was based on a four point Likert scale and respondents were asked to rate profitability by indicating the extent to which they agree or disagree with each question, their responses were analyzed using SPSS and summarized using means and standard deviations as indicated in table 4.8;

-Table4.3: Profitability
+Table 4.8: Profitability